-Admittedly, I’ve always thought of improv as something that looks like a lot of fun but seems intimidating, mostly because I hate being the center of attention and I’m hardly a performer—I was in drama club in elementary and middle school, and I took part in an annual spirit competition at my high school, but in both cases, they involved a lot of rehearsing rather than coming up with stuff on the spot.
+Admittedly, I’ve always thought of improv as something that looks like a lot of fun but also intimidating, mostly because I hate being the center of attention, and I hardly consider myself a performer.
+Granted, I was in drama club in elementary and middle school, and I took part in an annual spirit competition at my high school, but in both cases, they involved a lot of rehearsing rather than coming up with stuff on the spot.
 Nevertheless, I made a promise to myself before I got there that I’d dive right in by not holding back and not being afraid.
-I’m so happy I did as I found to be an immensely enjoyable learning experience.
+I’m so happy I did as I found it to be an immensely enjoyable learning experience.

 Our instructor began by telling us she was going to briefly leave the room, and while she was gone, we had to become the best of friends.
 We all got up and started introducing ourselves.
 I shook people’s hands and asked them if this was their first time trying improv, like it was for me.
 Everyone but one person I spoke to said yes.
-The one girl who’d tried improv before said that she’d taken a week-long intensive course and that this was her second time taking a free class since she wanted to try it with a different instructor and learn from a new teaching method.
+The one girl who’d tried improv before said that she’d taken a week-long intensive course and that this was her second time taking a free class.
+She said she wanted to try it with a different instructor to learn from a new teaching method.
 Another person I spoke to remarked that it felt like the first day of school with all of us not knowing each other and being new to the experience.
 I agreed and mentioned how I was both nervous yet excited since I honestly didn’t know what to expect.
 Another person said she was told improv was like playing and being a kid again, and I hadn’t even considered it from that perspective before.
 Having tried it now, I definitely agree.

 When our instructor returned, we all formed a circle and played a few icebreaker games, which took me back to college freshman orientation in which we did similar team-building, get-to-know-each-other types of activities.
 It also reminded me of various exercises we had to do as part of a leadership certificate program I took in college, all about building confidence.